MJeremy2017/stock-data/README.md

 ## Usage

-With the extensive range of historical financial data you've collected, from balance sheets to S&P 500 company profiles spanning from 1980 to 2023, there are numerous analytical and research opportunities.
+With the extensive range of historical financial data, from balance sheets to S&P 500 company profiles spanning from 1980 to 2023, there are numerous analytical and research opportunities.
 Here are some potential uses for this data: